filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

     - You can handle this callback by exposing a `handle_filecoin_method(uint64, uint64, bytes)` Solidity method, which is how the FEVM runtime routes inbound FRC42 calls.
 [See this example](https://github.com/lotus-web3/client-contract/blob/8b53caadd9f7b028f897dfcd28ec2ca9ae98b9e3/src/DealClient.sol#LL49).
     - The PerpetualStorage contract should check if this replication is valid and send FIL to the storage provider if it successfully creates the deal.

-### Lending pool
+### Collateral Leasing

 Storage providers (SPs) have to post collateral (in FIL) to onboard storage capacity to the network, and to accept storage deals.
 This collateral incentivises the storage provider to behave correctly, by presenting timely proofs of health of the data (PoRep, PoSt), or they risk getting slashed.

 While important, the need to pledge collateral creates friction and an immediate barrier that throttles SP participation and growth.
 On the other hand, the Filecoin network has a large base of long-term token holders that would like to see the network grow, and are willing to lend their FIL to reputable and growth-oriented SPs.

-A lending pool can solve this issue.
-Storage providers can borrow collateral from lenders and the smart contract will lock the future income (block rewards) until the storage providers have repaid their loan.
+Collateral leasing can solve this issue.
+Storage providers can lease FIL collateral from token holders and the smart contract will lock the future income (block rewards) until the storage providers have repaid their leased FIL.

 #### Required addresses